dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 Stateful reconnect is available in ASP.NET Core 8.0 and later.

-Opt-in to stateful reconnect at both the server hub enpoint and the client:
+Opt-in to stateful reconnect at both the server hub endpoint and the client:

 * Update the server hub endpoint configuration to enable the `AllowStatefulReconnects` option: